To start configuring the monitor, complete the following:

 Current month: Looks back at the current month starting on the first of the month at midnight UTC.
 This option represents a month-to-date time window and is only available for metric monitors.

-A cumulative time window is reset once its maximum time span is reached.
+A cumulative time window is reset after its maximum time span is reached.
 For example, a cumulative time window looking at the

 current month resets itself on the first of each month at midnight UTC.
 Alternatively, a cumulative time window of